 After turning we passed around the other side of some small islands with New Zealand fur seals resting on them, and a lone oyster catcher.
 Whilst the first part of the trip had been relatively interesting, after the turnaround it wasn’t worth staying outside on the deck in the wind.
 I sat inside and talked for a while.
 Eventually they served some red pepper and bacon soup.

-Just like in Milford Sound, the soup was followed by an excursion; but this one was not as good.
+Just like in Milford Sound, the soup was followed by an excursion, but this one was not as good.
 We couldn’t go anywhere to hike - we had the choice of either kayaking, or taking a tender boat around the bay.
 I went for the tender boat so I could use my camera, but it was that boring I barely needed to touch my camera.
 Almost everything could have been photographed from the ship, and the driver spent most of the time following the kayakers to make sure they were doing okay.
-I couldn’t actually think of a boat tour that had been as bad as this one.
+I couldn’t actually think of a boat tour that had been as boring as this one.

 From the boat we got close to the scars in the mountainside that we’d seen from the ship.
 These breaks in the trees are caused by slippage which happens from one of two things: either when a tree becomes too big for its roots to hold it, or when there’s a lot of rain.
 This might sound odd, but there’s no topsoil on this mountainside - the trees grow on top of a layer of moss and to a degree support each other.
 This is why the weight, or the amount of rainfall can cause the slippage, even though it’s the high rainfall in this area that makes the foliage possible.